 \subsection{Kronecker Product}

-When using CFLOBDDs to represent matrices on which Kronecker products will be performed, it is especially convenient to use the interleaved-variable ordering.
-In this section, we describe two variants of Kronecker product that result in different interleavings of the index variables from the argument matrices.
+When using CFLOBDDs to represent matrices on which Kronecker products will be performed, we typically use the interleaved-variable ordering.
+In this section, we describe two variants of Kronecker product that result in different interleavings of the index variables of the argument matrices.